This post may contain affiliate links. Please read our privacy policy for additional information.

 - Separate the skin from the breast meat using your fingers, then rub in the herbs and butter, spreading it around the outside of the skin as well.

-- Place in a rack in a roasting dish, tie the legs together and bake for 15 minutes per pound.
+- Place the chicken on a rack in a roasting dish, tie the legs together, and bake for 15 minutes per pound.

 - For extra tenderness, baste the bird every 30 minutes.

-- Once internal temperature at the thickest part of the thigh reads 160 Fahrenheit (use a meat thermometer to determine this) , pull the chicken and cool for 10 minutes before slicing.
+- Once the internal temperature at the thickest part of the thigh reaches a safe internal temperature of 160°F, pull the chicken and cool for 10 minutes before slicing.

 Karlynn